Wall Street rallies on coronavirus vaccine trial results

 Paul Nolte, portfolio manager at Kingsview Investment Management in Chicago, pinned the late session fading on “profit-taking” after the morning rally.

-Also, bank shares, often seen as a proxy for the broader economy, soared 13% in their biggest one-day advance since late March to hit their highest level since June.
+Also, bank shares .SPXBK, often seen as a proxy for the broader economy, soared 13% in their biggest one-day advance since late March to hit their highest level since June.

 The companies hit hardest by months of travel bans and lockdowns surged.
-The NYSE airlines index closed up 19.4% while planemaker Boeing Co jumped 13.7%.
-Cruise line operator Carnival Corp finished up more than 39%.
+The NYSE airlines index .XAL closed up 19.4% while planemaker Boeing Co BA.N jumped 13.7%.
+Cruise line operator Carnival Corp CCL.N finished up more than 39%.

-In contrast, the consumer discretionary sector was the S&P’s biggest sector decliner with a 1.6% loss while the technology sector ended the day 0.7% lower, pushing the Nasdaq lower for the session.
+In contrast, the consumer discretionary sector .SPLRCD was the S&P's biggest sector decliner with a 1.6% loss while the technology sector .SPLRCT ended the day 0.7% lower, pushing the Nasdaq lower for the session.

 Companies that had outperformed during the pandemic as they were seen as “stay-at-home” winners fell sharply.

-Netflix Inc fell 8.5% and Amazon.com Inc declined 5% while Zoom Video tumbled 17.3% and exercise bike maker Peloton Interactive Inc PTON.O> plunged 20.3% to limit the Nasdaq’s advance.
+Netflix Inc NFLX.O fell 8.5% and Amazon.com Inc AMZN.O declined 5% while Zoom Video ZM.O tumbled 17.3% and exercise bike maker Peloton Interactive Inc PTON.O> plunged 20.3% to limit the Nasdaq's advance.

 “Stocks like tech are being served up as a form of proceeds to fund the purchase of pro-cyclical stocks that would stand to benefit from the economic reopening that could be accelerated by way of a vaccine,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.